-Beach Green North – The Largest Affordable Passive House Project
+Beach Green North – Far Rockaway Meets Passive House

-Beach Green North is currently the largest affordable housing Passive House project in New York City.
-The 94,000 sf building will house 101 residential units along with amenity spaces for the residents.
-The developer, Bluestone Organization, believes that a Passive House building can be constructed at no additional cost.
-They recognize building to Passive House standards not only saves energy and reduces carbon emissions, it also results in cost savings for both the owner and the residents by lowering overall utility bills and creating more long-lasting, sustainable, and comfortable spaces.
+Beach Green North, located in Far Rockaway, Queens, features a 94,000 sf building, including 101 residential units along with amenity spaces for it’s tenants.
+Developers had the ambitious goal of building to Passive House standards, which not only saves energy and reduces carbon emissions, but also results in cost savings for both the owner and the tenants by lowering utility bills and creating a more durable, sustainable, and comfortable space to live.

-SWA was fortunate enough to have been selected as the Passive House verifier for this job.
-Working in collaboration with the developer and the architect, Curtis + Ginsberg Architects, the team is striving to bring the project goals to fruition.
+Steven Winter Associates (SWA) was selected as the Passive House (PH) verifier for the project, aimed at meeting the notoriously stringent PHIUS Standard.
+Working in collaboration with The Bluestone Organization and Curtis + Ginsberg Architects, the team achieved in bringing the project goals to fruition.